 Discover money market accounts

-The money market account from Discover Bank features above-average interest rates — 1.55% APY — which increase slightly to 1.60% APY if your account has over $100,000 in it.
+The money market account from Discover Bank features above-average interest rates — 1.35% APY.
 These accounts provide easy access to cash via the bank’s 60,000 in-network ATMs, and also feature no fees for official bank checks, standard checks, excessive withdrawals or minimum balances.

 It’s also possible to freeze your money market debit card if you misplace it.
 To do this, simply use the Discover Bank mobile app to temporarily disable your card until you find it — or have a new debit card mailed out at no charge.

 Discover Bank’s CD accounts offer terms ranging from 3 months to 10 years, along with the ability to “ladder” CDs with differing maturity rates.
 While rates under one year are on par with other online banks, CDs with terms of one year or longer offer above-average interest rates.
 There are no fees for Discover Bank CDs.